 As a small business owner, you may find you need a loan but don’t know where to start.
-You may even ask yourself, “How can I get approved for a commercial loan?”
+If you could answer these three simple questions, you will know how to get your commercial loan fast-tracked by avoiding wasting time on the wrong type of loan.

 A commercial loan is a money-lending agreement between your business and a financial institution.
 Financial institutions don’t hand out commercial loans to just anyone.
 There are specific rules and eligibility requirements you’ll need to meet.